What makes a successful project?

 - In waterfall projects, there’s an assumption of no variability, and that the plan covers any possible risk.
 In fact, one small shift in the plan can have disastrous (or wonderful) effects on product delivery.

 - Some projects are so long, that the people who did the original estimation are long gone.
 The assumptions they relied on are no longer true, technology has changed and the market too.
 Agile projects don’t plan that long into the future, and therefore cannot be measured according to the classic metrics.
+Again, visibility matters because the actuall status is visible, not past estimations and assumptions.

 - Quality is not part of the scope, time and cost trio, and usually not set as a goal.
 Quality is not easily measured, and suffers from the pressure of the other three.
 In agile projects quality is considered is first-class citizen, because we know it supports not only customer satisfaction, but also the ability of the team to deliver in a consistent pace.